peterhinch/micropython-async/DRIVERS.md

 physical implementation.

 Functions may be specified to run on button press, release, double click or long press events.
-Functions can be a callbacks or coroutines; coroutines will be scheduled for execution and will run asynchronously.
+Functions can be callbacks or coroutines; coroutines will be scheduled for execution and will run asynchronously.

 Constructor argument (mandatory):